top of page

 Worship Planning Team

 Worship Reflections gives conferees a behind-the-scenes look at how our worship services are planned and implemented so conferees can take ideas “back home.”
-A moderator leads discussion and fields questions for our preacher, liturgist, liturgical artist, and musicians.
+A moderator leads discussion and fields questions for our Preacher, Liturgist, Artist-in-Residence, and Co-Service Musicians.

 CEU, PAM Cert I.1